Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Love addiction or pathological love occurs due to cultural influences, childhood trauma, low self-esteem, past break-ups, fear of abandonment, and sex or porn addiction.

-11. Work addiction
+11. Work Addiction

 Work addiction is defined as a compulsive behavior to work and preoccupation with work activities in personal time, leading to significant functional harm and distress to the individual and/or friends and family.